These are the garden design trends that designers are loving for their outdoor spaces this summer

 1. Biophilic garden design for health and wellbeing

-This is showcased in her upcoming Chelsea garden which will feature fractals, repeated patterns found in nature.
+This is showcased in her gold medal-winning Chelsea garden, which featured fractals, repeated patterns found in nature.
 In particular, using plants such as ferns.

 "The repetitive nature of fractals found in fern leaves and fronds can have a positive impact on our cerebral cortex.
 They are thought to reduce stress, enhance creativity, improve cognitive function and enhance brain connectivity, allowing the brain to relax and recharge,” says Catherine.

-Other elements for creating a sensory garden experience in your own garden would be to add a water feature, focus on natural materials as much as possible, such as wood and stone, and ensure you have shaded areas as well as sunny.
+Other elements for creating a sensory garden experience in your own garden would be to add a water feature, focus on natural materials as much as possible, such as wood and stone, and ensure you have shaded areas as well as sunny areas.

 Catherine is the principal landscape designer at Landform, an award-winning landscape company.